 You MUST keep all parental consent forms separate from the data.

-You MUST keep all paper surveys stored in a safe and lockable location for 5-7 years.
+The community program’s local evaluator MUST keep all paper surveys stored in a safe and lockable location for at least 3 years, and then have them destroyed in an appropriate manner that maintains the privacy of the information.

 You MAY NOT survey any student who does not have parental consent (see further information below).
 This includes paper and online surveying.